DanWahlin/Angular-Docker-Microservices/README.md

 # Angular, Docker and Microservices

+Note: If you're using Docker CE on Windows, remove the cAdvisor service defined at the bottom of the docker-compose.yml file before running the project.

 To run the project (development mode):

 1. Install Docker CE for Mac or Windows (http://docker.com)